Links and Hypertext

 Avoid uninformative link phrases

-As mentioned previously, links are more useful when they make sense out of context.
+Links are more useful when they make sense out of context.
 Authors should avoid non-informative link phrases such as:

 - click here

 - link to [some link destination]

 In fact, the phrase "click here" is unnecessary, even if it precedes a more meaningful phrase.
 For example, a link that says "click here to access today's weather" can be shortened to "today's weather."
 In some cases it may make sense to precede a link phrase with "more" or "read more about," (e.g. "more about global warming"), but if these extra words can be avoided, it is probably best to avoid them (e.g. "global warming" may convey the same meaning as "more about global warming," depending on the context).